Perspectives on the History of Tarot

 Above Third Card: The Hierophant, sometimes refered to as the Pope, from the Siamese tarot, depicted as a Bodhisattva with 2 disciples.

-Inspired by these early speculations, modern tarot packs now draw upon the teachings of a tremendous range of traditions, from Western esotericism and alchemy, Buddhism, Sufism and Egyptian initiations, to mystical Christianity, Gnosticism, Neoplatonism, Celtic mythology, Druidism… and so on (suggesting a common unity between them all).
+Modern tarot packs now draw upon the teachings of a tremendous range of traditions, from Western esotericism and alchemy, Buddhism, Sufism and Egyptian initiations, to mystical Christianity, Gnosticism, Neoplatonism, Celtic mythology, Druidism… and so on (suggesting a symbolic resonance with them all).
 People have mapped whichever belief system or philosophy they fancy onto the tarot deck and then find they can quickly realise and develop an affinity with the symbolic images which become a source of meaning or guidance.
 It is now enjoying immense popularity in Far Eastern countries very distant from Western heritage (although many are following the Rider-Waite template).

 For instance Thai tarot often features animist religious beliefs intermixed with Buddhism.
 Thai people believe that tarot can be used as a form of entertainment - they have a lot of fun with it.
 People think that's perfectly fine, they are using it in a positive way and not harming anyone.
 In Thai language people say they would "play tarot" the same way they "play Facebook".

-Today's Tarot Studies come under a broad range of disciplines, the History of Art, Literature, Humanities and Cultural Studies headings.
+Today's Tarot Studies come under a broad range of disciplines, the History of Art, Literature, Humanities and Cultural Studies.
 Many scholarly works are being produced.
 Topics range from historical studies and perspectives to practical interpretations of the cards, their images and symbolism.
 It has clearly become a multidisciplinary field.

 • Personal Mysticism and Spirituality

 Tarot's widespread appeal stems from a desire to comprehend our role in the world without relying on religious institutions.
-Its imagery encompasses both ordinary life experiences and broader concepts of universal truth.
-By engaging with tarot symbolically, one can unlock fresh perspectives, gain new insights and spiritual clarity.
-It serves as a powerful tool for expanding understanding and delving deeper into the mysteries of existence.
+The imagery and suit symbols can be associated with anything you like.
+By engaging with tarot one can unlock fresh perspectives, gain new insights or understanding.
+It serves as a tool for exploring the meaning of life on your own terms.

 A lot of pop culture tarot decks are appearing, based on video games, Disney or popular literature; Lord of the Rings, Game of Thrones, Dungeons & Dragons.
 It seems that reading tarot has also become a party trick.
 Licensed tarot decks are often tie-in merchandise for films, TV series or brands which you might just buy because you’re a fan, for fun, and try them.
 Branded decks are popular with young people who can connect more easily with the messages which are given by these brands (Disney, Games of Thrones, Cyberpunk 2077, etc), they are easier to interpret when compared to the traditional symbolism.